-Our capital investment increased by 44% in the year from £292m to £421m, driven by the profiling of the WINEP delivery programme, the impact of delays to work arising from the Covid-19 period, strategic maintenance projects and increased cost of inputs to construction.
+Our capital investment increased by 41% in the year from £325m to £456m, driven by the profiling of the WINEP delivery programme, the impact of delays to work arising from the Covid-19 period, strategic maintenance projects and increased cost of inputs to construction.
 Dividends declared by the Board were reflective of our performance and represented a 5.0% return on investment.
 We are soundly financed and, as responsible investors, YTL stands ready to invest in Wessex Water's future, for a fair return.
 We would, however, like to see regulation evolve in line with the SSWAN proposals to allow for much better use of nature-based solutions alongside traditional approaches; this will ensure the solutions we deliver are truly sustainable for water and nature and best value for all.

 YTL Construction UK is a new venture which will bring together YTL's global expertise and supply chains with Wessex Water's capabilities to create a new construction business.
 The new business will work across all major construction areas, including opportunities within the wider UK water industry which has proposed a £100 billion expenditure programme over the next five years.
-I am delighted that Colin will continue as Group Chief Executive of YTL UK and John Thompson, Chief Operating Officer of Wessex Water, will lead the construction business.
+I am delighted that Colin will continue as Group Chief Executive of YTL UK and John Thompson, Chief Operating Officer of Wessex Water, will move across to lead the construction business.

 These changes further strengthen our ability to take on the coming challenges.
-At the time of writing, Wessex Water's business plan for 2025-30 remains subject to regulatory approval.
-However, we are committed to delivering record levels of investment and working towards a future where: rivers are healthier and no longer blighted by regular storm overflow spills and excess nutrients; everyone is confident water supplies remain safe, clean and sustainable; our carbon footprint is going down not up; as well as working to support nature and biodiversity every day as we deliver our services.
+At the time of writing, Wessex Water's response to the draft determination for 2025-30 remains subject to regulatory approval.
+However, we are committed to delivering record levels of investment and working towards a future where: rivers are healthier and no longer blighted by regular storm overflow spills and excess nutrients; everyone is confident water supplies remain safe, clean and sustainable; our carbon footprint is going down not up; water is affordable for everyone; as well as working to support nature and biodiversity every day as we deliver our services.